Does Peeling Sunburn Remove Tan?

 Exfoliate

-By exfoliating your skin, you will be removing excess dead skin cells, and your skin will be less likely to peel after being exposed to the sun.
+By exfoliating your skin, you will remove excess dead skin cells, making your skin less likely to peel after exposure to the sun.

 Do not exfoliate too soon before tanning, as your skin might still be too sensitive to handle UV radiation.